What is DIRT?

 How much is DIRT: What is the current DIRT rate?

-As of 2020, the tax rate for DIRT stands at 33% of your total interest.
-The DIRT rates for previous years are:
+As of 2021, the tax rate for DIRT stands at 33% of your total interest.
+The DIRT rates for previous years were:

 Interest from accounts in other European Union (EU) Member States and from non-EU countries